clarkehardy/geviewer/README.md

 A lightweight, Python-based visualization tool for Geant4.
 GeViewer provides a convenient way to view detector geometries, particle trajectories, and hits, with smooth rendering in an interactive window.

+## Features
+* 🔬 **Physics Visualization:** See color-coded particle trajectories in a 3D rendering of your detector

+* 🕹️ **Intuitive Controls:** Use your mouse to rotate, zoom, and pan to explore the geometry

+* 🎨 **Customizable Rendering:** Toggle through different viewing options with simple keystroke commands

+* ✨ **High-Quality Graphics:** Produce publication-quality visuals of detectors and events

+* 🚀 **Smooth & Fast:** Efficient handling of large and complex detector geometries

 ## Getting started
 ### Dependencies
 The following packages are required: